laro/Cilia/Comparison/CSharp.md

 - `for (var i = 0; i < words.Count; ++i) { ... }`
 - `foreach (var i in new[] { 5, 7, 11, 13 }) { ... }`
 - `foreach (var word in words) { ... }`

+In C# `int` and `42` are 32 bit wide, not 64 bit.
+That's Ok, this is a syntax comparison, not a performance benchmarks.